Asens/Spring-Boot-Seed/README.md

 ### Dao
 Hibernate,using spring-boot-starter-data-jpa
-Using interface by default , and make Custom*Dao interface and *DaoImpl to extend the function not apply
+</br>Using interface by default , and make Custom*Dao interface and *DaoImpl to extend the function not apply

 It's very little now,but it works well,you can add anything you want.